polunwu/cv/README.md

 - Tools: Git and Github

-**Looking forward :** Webpack, SPA, other JS Frameworks, Accessibility, NetWorking, Deploy, ...things that happends in real world projects
+**Looking forward :** Webpack, SPA, other JS Frameworks, Accessibility, NetWorking, Deploy, ...things that happens in real world projects

 ## How I learned Web development so far !